 “Often one’s name is one’s fate.
 One had to respond to the particular challenge that it enjoined upon oneself.”

 Osip B stands for Osip Bala Krishnan, christened by his adoptive grandfather after Osip Mandelstam, the Russian poet whom Joseph Stalin banished to Siberia and whose works were banned for another two decades in the Soviet Union.
 What is impossible to ignore is that both Mandelstam and Stalin share the same first name.
 (Joseph as Iosip or Osip).
 Both Stalin and Mandelstam make regular appearances in One Love and the many lives of Osip B as Osip and his grandfather share folie a famille, a nongenetic delusional family disorder, which causes them to hallucinate.
-This marks the erstwhile Soviet Union’s shadow on the story.
+This marks the erstwhile Soviet Union’s shadow in the story.
 Stalin and Soviet history are metaphors for power.

-An 18-year-old Osip falls in love with his English teacher Ms. Elizabeth Hill at a boarding school in Kasauli.
-Ms. Hill, of British descent, gets pregnant as a result of their affair and leaves for England in shame.
+An 18-year-old Osip falls in love with his English teacher Ms Elizabeth Hill at a boarding school in Kasauli.
+Ms Hill, of British descent, gets pregnant as a result of their affair and leaves for England in shame.
 Osip, possessed by his obsessive love for her, kidnaps the school priest’s corpse to extort money for his trip with the help of his friend Anand.
-The first part of the title and the book’s blurb might sound like a transgressive love, but the second part is about the effect of that love that triggers all other lives.
+The first part of the title and the book’s blurb might sound like transgressive love, but the second part is about the effect of that love that triggers all other lives.

 A motley of characters and their reflections on society

-Idris, a petty thief, whose father was lynched to death on charges of beef trade, goes on to change his religion and identity inorder to make ends meet.
+Idris, a petty thief, whose father was lynched to death on charges of beef trade, goes on to change his religion and identity in order to make ends meet.

 Osip’s grandmother Gloria Innaley is an interesting woman.
 ‘Innaley’ literally means ‘yesterday’ in Malayalam.
 She is exhausted to live under the shadow of her communist, revolutionary husband with a murderous past and waits for his death to actually start living her life.

 Arjun Bedi, Osip’s mentor-writer-friend, a disgraced journalist caught under sexual harassment allegations.
 His character seems out of place and did not fit into the novel.
-Through Arjun, the author delivers his own views on various topics in a sensational ways, reflecting journalism in India, today.
+Through Arjun, the author delivers his own views on various topics in a sensational way, reflecting journalism in India, today.